 There are many types of soft tissue sarcoma depending on the tissue they develop from.
 Our researchers are working hard to find the best way to treat them, seeking the most effective treatments possible through fundamental lab research and clinical trials.

 Supporting this project

-Jules Jewels donatedMoney donated at Southend R...
-Money donated at Southend Race for Life in lieu of pink gerberas. more
+Jules Jewels donatedMoney donated in lieu of pi...
+Money donated in lieu of pink gerbera at Colchester Race for Life, more